Cash Flow is the Small Business Killer

 Here are a few simple ideas based on different business types.

-Accountants – get your clients on a monthly retainer, this way, instead of receiving the money once each year you have a flow throughout the year and your clients don’t have a big bill.
+Accountants – get your clients on a monthly retainer; this way, you have a flow throughout the year instead of receiving the money once each year, and your clients don’t have a hefty bill.

 Car Cleaners – Set your clients up on a regular booking schedule so that you remind them and book them in.